-Walk amongst Ireland’s highest peaks, along the Emerald Isle’s longest hiking trail
+Walk amongst Ireland’s highest peaks on the Emerald Isle’s longest hiking trail, The Kerry Way

 Enjoy majestic views over the lakes of Killarney